Babies (Under 1)

 - Don’t be distracted by your phone or the TV – your baby needs to be able to see your whole face and have eye contact with you.

-Words have a rhythm and a pattern – this is even more the case when we sing.
+Words have a rhythm and a pattern – this is the same when we sing.
 Babies really enjoy being sung to.
 It helps them begin to understand how language works.

 The smallest baby enjoys being read to – babies love the sound of your voice and the pattern of words.
 They enjoy having your undivided attention.

 - Children’s books with rhymes and simple stories are good.
 Reading anything from magazines to shopping lists will be enjoyed by your baby.

 - Join your local library (they don’t mind if books get a bit ‘chewed’ and dribbled on). *Click Here* to find out more about Norfolk Libraries.